 House of Mandela Art International is a reflection of the life, thoughts-band artistic expression of Nelson Rolihlahla Mandela, his culture, his various experiences of his environment and the world that formed him.
 It is about Madiba’s philosophy of inclusiveness, unity, hope and empathy.
-It is about a rich source of South Africa’s past, its culture, traditions and the future.
+It is about a rich source of South Africa’s past, its culture, traditions, lifestyle and the future.

 About Nelson Mandela, The Artist

 Until his release from prison in 1990, Nelson Rolihlahla Mandela was better known as a cause than a man.
 But as a statesman, he set a moral compass for the world and raised the bar for mankind.

 Having already earned a global reputation as an author, in 2001 he decided to step out of his comfort zone and turn his memories into art.
 Inspired by the late John Lennon, whose artworks had commanded worldwide attention, his intention was to share a part of himself that had been completely hidden from the world and at 83 years old, he began sketching slowly, The Struggle Series.

 In 2002, he returned to Robben Island and choosing places that held significance for him, he created strong black charcoal pieces with certain elements imbued with intense colour.
 It was only once engrossed in the creative process, that the therapeutic effect of visually recording his past became evident.
 The sources of his mystic appeal had a lot to do with the culture, traditions and values of his upbringing.
 For him, the commitments and obligations that arose from kinship and community often intersected with his politics.
 So his later charcoal sketches were about his homeland, which formed a strong influence on his upbringing and his view of the world.